followcrom/MixTapeHeavyWeight/SURFACE.md

-# 🖭 MixTape HeavyWeight 🤼 on the Digital Ocean `domdom` box 🌊🪸🐚🐬
+# 🖭 MixTape HeavyWeight 🤼 on Digital Ocean 🌊🪸🐚🐬

 ssh into the Digital Ocean box: